 —Gran can see what I see and hear what I hear—

-—but as Freeze leisurely paces forward under the flickering fluorescence who should pop up but Fiona (of all people!) from a different soundproof cellar where she took their self-defense seminars in deadly earnest mutter-rebuking Joss and Sheila whenever they cracked jokes and mutter-reciting Robin’s mantra about which hurts most when it’s rammed into a guy’s groin?—your foot, your knee, or your fist holding a roll of nickels?—
+—then as Freeze leisurely paces forward under the flickering fluorescence who should pop up but Fiona (of all people) from a different soundproof cellar where she took their self-defense seminars in deadly earnest mutter-rebuking Joss and Sheila when they cracked jokes and mutter-reciting Robin’s mantra about which hurts most when it’s rammed into a guy’s groin? your foot, your knee, or your fist holding a roll of nickels?—

 —as one of the open-reel tape decks goes sproing and shoots out a long brown ribbon in a proliferating snarl that’s matched by Batgirl’s “You idiot!” and Freeze’s own “Buggeration!” as he turns his helmeted skull toward the entanglement—